Are you thinking about getting a new suitcase but can’t decide between rollaboard or spinner luggage? Well, you’re in the right place!

 - For Kids: Because spinners are easier to move around and don’t require strength, they’ll be a solid choice for children.

 - For people with back problems: If you have back problems, consider getting a spinner suitcase.
-Because it doesn’t have to be tilted in a 45-degree angle, it won’t put any strain on your back.
+Because it doesn’t have to be tilted at a 45-degree angle, it won’t put any strain on your back.

 Best Suitcases with Four Spinner Wheels